Parents & Community

 Partnership with Parents

 We work hard to develop a partnership between school and parents and ask that all parents sign our Home-School Agreement which supports this relationship for the benefit of our children.
 We encourage involvement in your child’s education and our programme for home learning contributes to the high standards and progress in the school.
-To help us continually improve, we regularly seek and consider your views on a range of topics through our Parent Questionnaires. this provides us with a detailed view of parent opinion.
+To help us continually improve, we regularly seek and consider your views on a range of topics through our Parent Questionnaires.
+This provides us with a detailed view of parent opinion.

 Opportunities for learning are enhanced by in school and after school provision.
 A variety of clubs are on offer to children such as Spanish, football, gymnastics, dance or choir after school.
 We like to ensure opportunities are refreshed and so different clubs will be offered over the course of a child's time at the school.

 It is a great place to meet other parents and get involved.
 You can contribute as little or as much as you like.
-PiP supports our school through its fundraising events which provide the school community with a way to meet informally and get to know each other.
-Through their fundraising in recent years the PiP have helped to keep the ICT equipment up to date by funding new interactive whiteboards and iPads, as well as funding a learning loft for each class.
+The PTA supports our school through its fundraising events which provide the school community with a way to meet informally and get to know each other.
+Through their fundraising in recent years the PTA have helped to keep the ICT equipment up to date by funding new interactive whiteboards and iPads, as well as funding a learning loft for each class.